Rakeela/dragora-notes/envs100disc8-foodvsclimate.md

 [2]  Hoek, AC.
 Luning, PA.
 Stafleu, A.  de Graaf, C.  (2004, Jun.)
 Food-related lifestyle and health attitudes of Dutch vegetarians, non-vegetarian consumers of meat substitutes, and meat consumers.  *Appetite*.
 Retrieved 2021-2-25 from https://www.sciencedirect.com/science/article/abs/pii/S019566630300196X

 ---
 There!
 That's beautiful.
 I even tied the ending to the start.
+I've titled this An Appeal for Easier, More Economical Green Nutrition.

 ---
 Back to [[envs100]]